Moto90/Power-Automate-Staff-Account-Registration/README.md

 🛠️ How to Adapt This Project
 This project can be easily adapted to different organizations by modifying a few key parameters:

-Email Domain: Change @siraj.institute to your organization's domain.
+Email Domain: Change @business.ca to your organization's domain.

 License Type: Adjust the license assigned to new users based on organizational needs.